ilgiz-n/home/_posts/2019-02-19-Capex-planning-improving.md

 >This article was originally published on February 15, 2019 on [blogspot.com](https://stroylabs.blogspot.com/2019/02/5-2018-4.html)

 On February 5, Rosneft published its financial report for the year 2018, resulting in a [market capitalization growth of over 4%](https://www.vedomosti.ru/business/news/2019/02/05/793347-rosneft-podorozhala-posle-publikatsii) on that day.
-In my humble opinion, the company has the potential for capitalization growth through the implementation of measures to reduce the level of unfinished construction (NUC).
+In my humble opinion, the company has the potential for capitalization growth through the implementation of measures to reduce assets under construction (AUC).

 **Part 1.
 Measuring the quality of capital expenditure planning.**